 Do your children help with the chores?

-I was reading this blog post about home organising tips and this comment caught my attentionlaundrey2 – “Our oldest started doing her own laundry around age 8, and it made my life much easier.”
+I was reading this blog post about home organising tips and this comment caught my attention – “Our oldest started doing her own laundry around age 8, and it made my life much easier.”
 We want to raise our children to be able to be responsible for themselves by the time they are adults, which for my daughter is a only a little over a year away.
 She does not normally do her own laundry but I have made her work the washing machine.
 I like what Melissa who commented on the blog post I have mentioned above said.
 She made the comment that her children take turns doing everyone’s laundry and later in the comment she said “When I do chores, it’s rarely just for me.
 I don’t cook only my own meals or wash only my own dishes for example so I like that my kids are learning to help with everyone’s laundry.”
 I think that is more the philosophy we have taken with our children – you live in this house, so you can help around the house.

 While my children don’t have specific days that they help with the laundry I do get them to help hang out or bring in and fold the laundry on a semi-regular basis.
 More occasionally I have had them put the washing on.